Managing The Experience Gap in Canada’s CRE Industry.

 by Forbes Rutherford

 Rutherford International has sought executive and management talent for the commercial real estate sectors since 1986.
-Since the early 90’s we’ve surveyed the opinions of senior industry executives asking SWOT questions correlated to macro-industry concerns.
+Since the early 90’s, we’ve surveyed the opinions of senior industry executives, asking SWOT questions correlated to macro-industry concerns.
 Currently, we are canvassing the industry about threats and opportunities leading up to Q4/2020.
 This article addresses one key concern, the experience gap, and how strategic management of resources might be able to provide a workable solution.

 The Experience Gap is Biting the Bottom-line